 In precision medicine […] the number of variables can easily be a few orders of magnitude larger than the observations

 Privacy and precision medicine

 When it comes to genetics and biological data, identifying an individual with high accuracy becomes a trivial task.
 After all, DNA is unique to any individual.
-Even in the case of working with summary statistics, a participant in the study can be identified from other factors such as age, gender or her geographic location.
+Even in the case of working with summary statistics, it’s easy to identify a participant in the study from factors such as age, gender or geographic location.